spacevini8/hackapet/pets/sparky_the_robot/README.md

 On PC the buttons are mapped to:
 - Left button --> left arrow
 - Middle button --> up arrow
 - Right button --> right arrow

+# Other
+I'm not sure if this is necessary, but my name on slack is "Danielle".
+Also, I made this in a few days and am hoping to add way more features if I get a board!